Qamrul-Hassan/Qamrul-Hassan/README.md

 - Experimenting with Tailwind for utility-first CSS design.
 - Learning JavaScript to add interactivity to web pages.

-## 🌱 What I'm Learning
+## 🎓 My Learning Journey

-- Mastering the fundamentals of HTML and CSS.
+- **HTML/CSS:** Exploring the foundations of web development by creating static web pages with clean, semantic HTML and beautifully styled CSS.
-- Diving into responsive design with Bootstrap.
+- **Bootstrap:** Building responsive and mobile-first designs with the powerful Bootstrap framework.
-- Exploring the power of Tailwind for custom styles.
+- **Tailwind CSS:** Diving into utility-first CSS for rapid UI development.
-- Enhancing my JavaScript skills for dynamic content.
+- **JavaScript:** Adding interactivity to web pages and learning the basics of DOM manipulation.

 ## 🤔 Goals
 - Complete my first fully responsive website.